Table of Content

 - Maleos in Sulawesi- Indonesia’s Bogani Nani Wartabone National Park has been restoring and recovering the endangered and endemic Maleos by nesting ground management and local communities’ support.
 They have now been able to recover 15000 maleo chicks and have set them free into the wild.

-- Jaguars range-wide- jaguar (Panthera onca), one of the largest cat animals in America.
+- Jaguars range-wide– Jaguar (Panthera onca), one of the largest cat animals in America.
 This species has also been threatened with extinction because of forest loss for agricultural and developmental purposes.
 The jaguar is now found only in the extreme northern limits of Argentina in its southern range.
 It has become extinct in Central America.
 But efforts have been taken for years, and after 40 years of the conservation program, the jaguar population has become stable again and is continually improving.
 A growth rate of around 7.8 percent has been witnessed across the WCS sites , thus, adding the to the list of animals brought back from extinction.
 Jaguars are showing a recovery in the northern US and will soon return to the southern US.

-- Guatemala’s Macaws- the macaws in Guatemala’s Maya Biosphere Reserve, have been pushed into extinction, with only around 250 left in reserve.
+- Guatemala’s Macaws- The macaws in Guatemala’s Maya Biosphere Reserve, have been pushed into extinction, with only around 250 left in reserve.
 But after 15 years of conservation efforts, the birds are coming back.
 The conservation efforts include community-led conservation, enforcement monitoring, farming, and field science.
 All these efforts have shown positive outcomes and have shown the highest fledging rate this year.
 These are now in the list of animals brought back from extinction.

-No doubt, the conservation efforts being taken by the agencies and the community have brought the species from the brink of extinction.
+No doubt, the conservation efforts being taken by the agencies and the community have brought the different animals brought back from extinction.
 We as individuals need to understand the importance of biodiversity in our lives and work towards conserving our flora and fauna to preserve these beautiful creatures for our future generations and maintain a balance of the ecosystem.
 Such conservation programs can help preserve more such species that are on the verge of extinction or are under the category of being endangered.